 Space and our solar system have always been a favorite hobby of mine.
-Astronomy is one of those subjects in school which has unfortunately become very academic and difficult to fathom, especially for small children.
+Astronomy is one of those subjects in school which has unfortunately become very academic and difficult to comprehend, especially for small children.
 Thankfully, there are many fun and educational activities to spark curiosity and excitement.

 Using Montessori-inspired materials can assist you in turning astronomy into an adventure that both challenges and educates children.
-In this lesson, you’ll give your kids an experience which requires many of their senses and will pique their interest in space, our solar system, and all the fun things floating around up there.
+In this lesson, you’ll give your kids an experience that requires many of their senses and will pique their interest in space, our solar system, and all the fun things floating around up there.

 Being quite comprehensive this lesson has many steps to it.
 And, as you may have seen in previous posts, I like to be thorough.
 Therefore, I suggest reading through the entire article and retrieving all the recommended materials for the lesson beforehand.
 There are many and they originate from a wide variety of resources.

 When tackling this lesson, I feel that starting with books is the best way to introduce the topic.
 I have all of these books myself and they are all big hits with my boys.